 It was a cold November day when Elise Moser and I met Deanna Smith in the park off St Laurent in Little Italy, around the corner from her place.
-The sun cast long bright shadows, perfect for an afternoon of poetry.
 But we froze our little mitts off so went to Marché Milano and pretended to buy pasta for an hour.
 Actually, we didn’t have to pretend.

-It was a sunny day in early autumn when Elise Moser and I visited David Homel in his Mile End apartment.
 The sun sliced low above the street, on over to the brick wall of his building.
-He read us a passage from Midway.
+David Homel read us a passage from Midway.
 A dog barked and everyone else had somewhere to go.

 It was a wet and soggy October day when Elise Moser and I passed through street number 13 1/2 to find P.J.
 Bracegirdle’s hidden apartment.
-Amid a constant din of construction noise – every single neighbour was digging their secret dungeon – he told us the story of the town of Spooking.
+We were surrounded by a constant din of construction noise – every single neighbour was digging their secret dungeon.

 In 3-inch heels, a bustier and cufflinks, Plastic Patrick takes care of the play by play.
 Smack Daddy sends Miss Tea Maven to the floor in a backwards shove.
 But Suzy Hotrod breaks through the scrimmage and wins the day for the New York City Gotham Girls.
 The audience of thousands goes wild.
 Arch rival team New Skids on the Block have to wait another year to vie for the world championship.
 Welcome to roller derby.

 Mot/town is a video and literary collaboration between myself, Elise Moser, and some of Montreal’s writers, poets, and spoken word artists.
 We meet in their neighbourhoods, in their kitchens, on their front stoops, at their work place and bring a camera.